githubopencv/myopencv/README.md

 Scott Stewart
     Studying computer engineering and would like to be a hardware programmer.
 I enjoy coding and I am a very competitive person.
 I am the driving force behind all parts of competition for our game

+James Villanueva
+    Studying Computer Engineering with an emphasis on hardware programming.
+I spend a lot of time programming, as well as playing sports and making pizzas.